 Setting up a color palette

 You can pick any color from any color scheme, even with transparency.
 Eventually, it will be stored as RGBA (red, green, blue, alpha) in the font file.
+The alpha stands for opacity, so you can have transparent colors as well.
 Note that the numbers 0, 1, and 2 have been assigned to the three colors we just created.
 Keep that in mind for later.

 Once you are done, confirm the dialog sheet by clicking OK.
 If everything is alright, the Custom Parameter line should indicate the number of palettes and colors: